microsoft/spektate/blog.md

 ![](./images/observability-split.png)

 As we were building Spektate, we drew the line between the before and after - what happens before the desired state is updated and what happens after are two separate concerns.
-There are several tools for monitoring the "after" piece - [Kubernetes dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/), [Prometheus](https://prometheus.io/), [cAdvisor](https://github.com/google/cadvisor) etc. The "after" piece also needs direct access to the cluster(s).
+There are several tools for monitoring the "after" piece - [Kubernetes dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/), [Prometheus](https://prometheus.io/), [cAdvisor](https://github.com/google/cadvisor) etc. The "after" piece needs direct access to the cluster(s).
 We wanted to build a tool that provides a full high level view of the "before" up until the point where Flux has synced with the cluster, which is a green signal for the developer/operator to know that their change is applied.

 ![](./images/spektate-dashboard.png)